 So you checked your policy and confirmed your homeowners insurance covers not just fires, but wildfires as well.
 If you suffer a loss from a wildfire, here's how your insurance would work to cover the damages.

 The dwelling and other structures portions of your homeowners insurance would pay out to repair or replace your property, along with any detached structures near your home, i.e., garages and sheds.
 If you live in a region vulnerable to wildfires, it's extremely important to set the limit high enough to cover the replacement or rebuilding of your home if it becomes a total loss in a fire, accounting for construction and labor costs.

 Keep in mind that if the loss of your house is not an isolated incident, and your whole neighborhood suffers many property losses due to a wildfire, your standard replacement cost might not be sufficient to cover the entire expense of rebuilding — that's because building costs rise commensurately with the sharp increase in demand for construction and labor in areas left destroyed and charred by a wildfire.

 There are endorsements you can add to your policy that would extend the limit in the event your standard limit won't be enough to cover the damages.

-This provides reimbursements for replacement of damaged or destroyed personal property inside your home, like furniture and apparel, up to the specified limit.
+This provides reimbursement for the replacement of damaged or destroyed personal property inside your home, like furniture and apparel, up to the specified limit.
 This coverage is usually 50% of your dwelling coverage, but it may be increased if you own many valuable items.

 A fire protection class is a method for determining and measuring the risk of fire in your location.
 Basically, the closer you are to first responders or hydrates, the less likely your home will suffer a total loss due to fire.
 This will, in turn, impact your premium.
 Fire protection classes range from 1 to 10 — 1 being the highest.
 A fire protection rating is determined by an independent company by many variables including: